Gent Belgium is Gorgeous

 Next, we wander the cobblestone streets and over another canal.
 We find really alternative clothing stores.
 Very bohemian is style but with a European price tag.

 We are greeted by a knight and Explorason loves this!

 Inside is spectacular and we wonder how the stonework was completed.

-Opposite is the Neptune building.
+Opposite the castle is the Neptune building.
 Look at the detail on this.

-We head to an interesting old building and meat hangs curing from the ceiling – some kind of market / restaurant maybe?
+We head to an interesting old building and meat hangs from the ceiling – some kind of market/restaurant maybe?